 Here's help understanding how mental health conditions are identified.

 - Behavior.
-Obsessive hand-washing or drinking too much alcohol might be signs of a mental health condition.
+Obsessive hand-washing or drinking too much alcohol might be a sign of a mental health condition.

 - Feelings.
 Sometimes a mental health condition is characterized by a deep or ongoing sadness, euphoria or anger.

 - Thinking.
-Delusions — fixed beliefs that are not changeable in light of conflicting evidence — or thoughts of suicide might be symptoms of a mental health condition.
+Delusions — fixed beliefs that aren't changeable in light of conflicting evidence — or thoughts of suicide might be symptoms of a mental health condition.